Cass Winthrop: Storylines

 Frankie was tragically murdered by the Bay City Stalker.
-Cass tried to move on and be a good father to Charlie.
-He began a flirtation with Lila Roberts, but she was with Matthew Cory.
-Once they split up, the two began a relationship.
+A devastated Cass nearly lost the will to live after Frankie's murder, but had to move on for the sake of his daughter, Charlie.
+He began a flirtation with Lila Roberts, who was with Matthew Cory, and had a child with him.
+Once Lila split up with Matthew, she began a relationship with Cass.
 Cass and Lila married on the last episode of Another World (their union seemingly blessed by Frankie's ghost).

 In the end, Cass finally realized that his deepest and most lasting feelings were not for any of his many lovers, but for his daughter.
 Bay City's ultimate playboy had finally grown up.
+It was said that while Kathleen had ended his womanizing nature, Frankie had converted him into the loving family man he ultimately became.

 In late 1999 (after the cancellation of Another World), Cass began appearing on As the World Turns, initially defending Margo Hughes against charges that she'd murdered Alec Wallace.
 After Margo was acquitted in early 2000, Cass remained on As the World Turns, frequently interacting with Jake McKinnon (who'd also crossed over to ATWT after Another World ended), and collaborating with his legal colleagues Tom Hughes and Jessica Griffin.
 The character remained on ATWT through 2002.
+He then made several appearances on Guiding Light.